complegdatabase/complegdatabase.github.io/contribute/index.md

 title: Contribute to the CLD
 ---

-The Comparative Legislators Database (CLD) is a team effort comprised of volunteer developers from multiple academic institutions.
+The Comparative Legislators Database (CLD) is a team effort comprised of volunteer developers.
 If you would like to contribute to the database by adding a new legislature, or adding data for a new legislative term, you can follow the instructions in <a class="updates" href="{{ site.baseurl }}/tutorial">this tutorial</a>.

 <p><h3><span class="legislator-blue">Contributors</span> <span style="color:#bebebe">(in order of joining)</span></h3></p>